-The Threat of Social Engineering.
-As security solutions get better and are more thoroughly deployed throughout enterprises, attackers try to bypass security mitigations and restrictions by just "hacking" the human mind and by deceiving employees into providing credentials, sending infected files or clicking on an infected link.
-Many of the Advanced Persistent Threats (APTs) mentioned above have taken root within their target with social engineering providing attackers with the first entry door.
+Emergence of Social Engineering.
+As security solutions improve and are more thoroughly deployed throughout enterprises, attackers attempt to bypass security mitigations and restrictions by "hacking" the human mind, in other words, by deceiving employees into providing credentials, sending infected files or clicking on an infected link.
+Many of the attacks in 2015 have taken root within the attack's target through social engineering and phishing techniques.
+Specific security policies, increased segmentation of the infrastructure and multi-layer defense solutions will be needed to prevent these types of attacks.